Publishing with Orca

 Orca Echoes

-• Contemporary stories or fantasy with a universal theme, a compelling, unified plot and a strong, sympathetic child protagonist who grows through the course of the story and solves the central problem him/herself
+• Contemporary stories or fantasy with a universal theme, a compelling, unified plot and a strong, sympathetic child protagonist who grows through the course of the story and solves the central problem themselves.

 Back to top

-• A cover letter and the first three (3) chapters should be sent to the attention of Sarah Howden.
+• A cover letter and the complete manuscript should be sent to the attention of Sarah Howden.

 Back to top